Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Related works

-\textbf{Frequency Analysis Studies} showed that deep neural networks tend to fit $lf$ more precisely than $hf$ \cite{xu2019frequency}.
+It had been shown that deep neural networks tend to fit $lf$ more precisely than $hf$ \cite{xu2019frequency}.
 Especially for GANs that are commonly utilized in unpaired super-resolution, models also suffered from the bias and resulted in missing $hf$ details or unexpected artifacts~\cite{yamaguchi2021f,khayatkhoei2022spatial}.
 The spectral distribution can also demonstrate this bias, where $hf$ were not reconstructed as sufficiently as $lf$ (see Fig. \ref{discrepancy}).
 To produce high-fidelity $HR$ images, $hf$ capillary details \cite{cai2021frequency} should have been meticulously preserved.
-To address this inherent gap, frequency information has been included in deep learning frameworks by separating frequency components \cite{xu2020Learning}. \cite{fritsche2019frequency} leveraged frequency components in unpaired super-resolution algorithm.
-In addition to incorporating frequency in the frameworks, several frequency-aware losses have been introduced to yield more realistic results. \cite{wang2021unsupervisedDA} proposed exploiting the wavelet domain to mitigate the domain gap between real and synthetic images. \cite{ji2021frequency} introduced Frequency Consistent Adaptation to ensure frequency domain consistency.
+To address this inherent gap, frequency information has been included in deep learning frameworks by separating frequency components \cite{xu2020Learning}. \cite{fritsche2019frequency} leveraged frequency components in unpaired super-resolution algorithm. \cite{liu2023spectral} formulated dual-domain learning to estimate the spectral uncertainty and to enhance the perceptual quality in the super-resolution.
+In addition to incorporating frequency in the frameworks, several frequency-aware losses have been introduced to yield more realistic results. \cite{wang2021unsupervisedDA,li2022wavelet} proposed exploiting the wavelet domain to mitigate the domain gap between real and synthetic images. \cite{ji2021frequency} introduced Frequency Consistent Adaptation to ensure frequency domain consistency.
 The focal frequency loss \cite{jiang2021focal} adaptively focused on frequency components using amplitude and phase information. \cite{cai2021frequency} suggested a Fourier frequency loss to separately preserve high and low-frequency amplitudes.
 However, studies that use frequency and spatial information for unpaired OCTA super-resolution have not been sufficiently conducted yet.

-Therefore, under the unpaired super-resolution setting, this paper proposes leveraging spatial and different frequency components in the restoration and degradation frameworks to benefit unpaired super-resolution.
-To reconstruct precise frequency information, we introduce \textbf{FAL} for discriminators and the \textbf{FFCL} for our end-to-end framework.
+To precisely restore OCTA $LR$ images using unpaired data, this paper proposes leveraging spatial and frequency components in the restoration and degradation frameworks to benefit unpaired super-resolution.
+To reconstruct precise frequency information, we introduce Frequency-aware Adversarial Loss for discriminators and the Frequency-aware Focal Consistency Loss for our end-to-end framework.